casey-moldavon/password-generator/README.md

 ​
 ## Acknowledgments
 ​
-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
-* Inspiration
-* etc
+* Hat tip and full curtsy to Alexis Bounds who assisted me greatly in containing text within the textarea.